-Philippines RH Act: Rx for controversy
+Philippines RH Act: Rx for Controversy

 Sean Murphy*

-President Benigno S. Aquino III on 21 December, 2012.
+President Benigno S. Aquino III on 21 December, 2012.2

-The new law is the product of over fourteen years of
+It was the product of over fourteen years of

 public controversy and political wrangling.